 Karen MacKenna is the running tourist.
-Here, how to prep for a marathon and travel the globe.
+In 2017, she offered tips for how to prep for a marathon and travel the globe.

 And then, rather unexpectedly, I got in.
 I was both thrilled and terrified.
 I immediately shared my acceptance on Facebook just in case I thought of backing out.

 I’ve been running off and on all my life, but didn’t take it seriously until I was in my 40s.
 I had a handful of 10 km races and half marathons under my belt but, as my more experienced running friends warned me, a full marathon is another beast entirely.

 After learning my news abut the New York City Marathon, they suggested I run with a club for support during the four gruelling months of training ahead.
 But I’m more of a solo runner and a club was not my style so I left for New York alone.

 That spring, in preparation, I ran around Toronto — a traveller in my own city.
 I ran along the shores of Lake Ontario and through a network of hidden trails.
 During my long runs, I discovered parts of the city I’d never seen before — neighbourhoods on the other side of town and more green space than I imagined existed in this metropolis.
 I felt more connected to Toronto than I had in the 25 years I’d lived here.
 And, although the lake is not the ocean (I grew up in Vancouver and will always miss the sea), it brought me serenity and became an integral part of my running experience.